Collaboration tool: From simple communication solutions to Unified Communications (UC)

 The way we communicate with each other is constantly changing and disrupts our workplace environment.
 In 1971 programmer Ray Tomlinson sent the first message between two computers.
 Eight years later Usenet, a multi-network online forum, changed the way how we exchange information.
 With IRC in 1986, instant-messaging and group chatting became accessible for non-technical users for the first time and after the launch of AOL/AIM in 1992 we already faced the first global community.
 The invention of Wikipedia in 2001 and various social networks (MySpace, Linkedin and Facebook) forms a community that is connected to the digital world, globally oriented and willing to use collaboration tools not only for social interaction, but to enhance the efficiency at the workplace.

 From local to global - the needs of a global workforce

-Apart from enhancing our efficiency, online collaboration tools face the change that organizations operate globally and the application of flexible working becomes even more important.
-Collaborative working environments are one of the drivers of the corporate globalization as they offer new business opportunities through innovation and help to and allow to collect knowledge from all over the world.
-Especially SME’s and large organizations are capable to do business on a global scale by using them.
-Since 1950 the intensity of collaboration has extremely risen, the flow of information has become faster and the needed skills to carry out work has dramatically increased.
-Online collaboration tools therefore enable companies to survive in their globally oriented industries.
+Online Collabarative Tools facilitate global operations and flexible working arrangements in modern organizations.
+These collaborative digital environments support corporate globalization by fostering innovation and enabling cross-border knowledge management.
+Both small and medium-sized enterprises (SMEs) and large corporations utilize these platforms to conduct international business.
+Since the mid-20th century, the expansion of digital communication has accelerated information flows and altered the workforce skills required for collaborative tasks.
+Consequently, these tools serve as a core infrastructure for firms operating within globally integrated industries.

 IBM conducted a study with CIO’s of organizations to find out which trends will most affect business in 2010, coming up with six main points: